Historic

-Oh, and there are more obstacles to making it there “on time,” like being mesmerized by all of the incredibly beautiful waterfalls, local handmade jewelry, fragrant flowers and leis, fresh pineapple, banana bread and a host of other Hawaiian culinary delights to be discovered at the roadside stands.
-You decide what you want to focus on and just let us take care of the rest.
+Oh, and there are more obstacles to making it there “on time,” such as being mesmerized by the incredibly beautiful waterfalls, local handmade jewelry, fragrant flowers and leis, fresh pineapple, banana bread, and a host of other Hawaiian culinary delights available at the roadside stands.
+When you catch a ride with us, you can decide what you want to focus on and let us take care of the rest.

 BEST ROAD TO HANA STOPS